Save on Pinterest

 Citrus Cornmeal Cake

 Cornmeal adds a rustic quality to this delicate dessert flavored with citrus and almond.
-It’s sure to be a staple in your recipe collection and also makes a great holiday party hostess gift. —Roxanne Chan, Albany, California
+It makes a great holiday party hostess gift and is sure to be a staple in your recipe collection. —Roxanne Chan, Albany, California

 5 / 50